OasisLMF/Workshop2019/README.md

 # Oasis Workshop 2019

-Workshop material for 2019 conferences.

 ## Overview
 ### Model data

-The model data is an adapted version of a GEM hazard model for the Dominican Republic.
-This was adapted for use by the insurance industry and ported to the Oasis model format by Sunstone Risk.
-Further details can be found [here](http://www.sunstonerisk.com/gem/).
+The model data used in the exercises is an adapted version of a GEM hazard model for the Dominican Republic.
+This is based in work by Sunstone Risk, further details ow which can be found [here](http://www.sunstonerisk.com/gem/).
+In the full implementation different intensity measures are used depending on the risk, but in the workshop version we have a simplified version using PGA only.

+### Oasis ecosystem

+The Oasis ecosystem is shown in the diiagram below.

+There are fourn main

+This workshop will illustrate how the components of the ecosystem fit together.

 ## Setting up the environment